jwharm/java-gi/website/docs/register.md

 | explicitNotify | Boolean   | false         |
 | deprecated     | Boolean   | false         |

-The type must be one of the subclasses of `GParamSpec`.
+When the type is not specified, it will be inferred from the parameter or return-type of the method.
+When the type is specified, it must be one of the subclasses of `GParamSpec`.
 The boolean parameters are `GParamFlags` arguments, and are documented [here](https://docs.gtk.org/gobject/flags.ParamFlags.html).

 ## Class and instance init functions